VIRGINIA DEPARTMENT OF EDUCATION

 HLPs in Action: Student Involvement in IEP Goal Development, September 2020

-The TTAC at JMU is offering virtual get-togethers to assistant administrators who are responsible for leading special education efforts.
-If interested in participating, email email@example.com
+The TTAC at JMU is offering an email group to administrators who are responsible for leading special education efforts and improving inclusive practices.
+A newsletter (no more than 1 per month) and an open line of communication to TTAC coordinators and each other are included.
+If interested in participating, email firstname.lastname@example.org

 IPOP supports increasing access and the quality of inclusive practices for preschoolers through technical assistance and support at the division level.
 If you would like more information on how to apply for IPOP or more information on increasing inclusive practices in Early Childhood contact Meg Druga (firstname.lastname@example.org).

 Join this community of practice focused on learning, sharing, and networking with educators who are interested in instructional practices that relate to the Virginia Essentialized Standards of Learning (VESOL).
 Four to five 1-hour long virtual meetings per year, access to a shared resources/activities folder.
-Contact Jesse Rodriguez (firstname.lastname@example.org) to join.
+Contact Jesse Rodriguez (email@example.com) or Lorna Frizzelle (firstname.lastname@example.org) to join.

 The Region 5 Co-Teaching Network is designed to connect co-teachers to resources, events, and each other.
 The network is open to all co-teachers in region 5 schools.
 Email Jill Shifflett (email@example.com) to join.